vancityactivist/mtfromme_gate-HA/README.md

 As this is just a simple web scraper, and the DNV chooses to not make it easy to scrape their data, this plugin may break if they update their page layout.

 ## Contributing
-Feel free to fork the project, make imporvovements, and submit pull requests.
+Feel free to fork the project, make improvements, and submit pull requests.

 ## License
 Distributed under the MIT License.
 See 'LICENSE' for more information.